 Marc has a user at his company who is trying to open a .CSV file in Excel.
 Some of the numbers in the file are in the format of "2-1" (or something similar).
 During the import, Excel parses this information as a date.
 If the piece of data is clearly something outside a valid date range (such as 2-134), then Excel imports it as would be expected.
 Marc is wondering how his user can force Excel to not parse this data as dates but to import them as text fields.

-There at two easy ways you can approach this issue.
+There are two easy ways you can approach this issue.
 First is to import the file in the following manner:

 1. Display the Data tab of the ribbon.

 2. Click From Text in the Get External Data group.
+(Click From Text/CSV in the Get & Transform Data group if you are using Excel in Excel 2019 or later).
 Excel displays a standard Open dialog box.

 3. Use the controls in the dialog box to select the .CSV file you would like to open and then click Open.
 Excel starts up the Text Import Wizard.
 (See Figure 1.)